DACA-DEV-TEAM/todo-cli-app/readme.md

 npm start
 ```

-This will start the server and make it available at http://localhost:8000.
+This will start the server and make it available.

 ### 🏗️ Scripts